Arthur Pollard outside his shop Ye Olde Thatche Shoppe. Postcard Carol Ewin

-Arthur John Pollard and his wife Bessie (Ann Elizabeth) came to Great Ellingham with their 7 year old daughter Mary and son Cyril in 1926, and moved into the shop in Church Street from which Frederick Neeve had just retired.
+Arthur John Pollard and his wife Bessie (Ann Elizabeth) came to Great Ellingham with their 7 year old daughter Mary and son Cyril in 1926.
+They moved into the shop in Church Street from which Frederick Neeve had just retired.

-Although Frederick Neeve retained the ownership of the shop and adjoininig house, Arthur rented the shop and part of the dwelling.
+Although Frederick Neeve retained the ownership of the shop and adjoining house, Arthur rented the shop and part of the dwelling.

 Headed Notepaper for A J Pollard courtesy Carol Ewin